Identifying Breast Abnormalities

 What is the next step?

 Your doctor will sit down to explain the positive test results with you and share possible treatment options for your breast cancer.
-They will give you all the information you need to stay informed and make sure you see the correct physicians or receive the best medication.
+They will give you all the information you need to stay informed and make sure you see the correct physicians and receive the best medication.

-UPMC Susquehanna's Breast Health Center offers advanced testing, diagnosis and treatment for breast abnormalities in Williamsport, PA and the surrounding areas.
+UPMC's Breast Health Center offers advanced testing, diagnosis and treatment for breast abnormalities in Williamsport, PA and the surrounding areas.